Max Homa's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Max Homa.

-2009: Ventura County Junior Golf Association win
+2009: Ventura County Junior Golf Association Win

 In 2009, Max Homa won the Ventura County Junior Golf Association tournament at River Ridge in Oxnard with a score of 72-73=145.

-2011: PING Division I All-American
+2011: PING Division I All-American selection

 2011: Silicon Valley Amateur Win

-2013: Amateur Career Success and Turning Pro
+2013: Amateur Career and Turning Pro

 May 2014: First Professional Win at BMW Charity Pro-Am

-In May 2014, Max Homa achieved his first professional win at the Web.com Tour's BMW Charity Pro-Am, earning $117,000.
+In May 2014, Max Homa achieved his first professional win at the Web.com Tour's BMW Charity Pro-Am, defeating Jonathan Randolph by one stroke and earning $117,000.

-2018: Regained PGA Tour card
+2018: Regaining PGA Tour Card

 May 5, 2019: First PGA Tour Victory

-2019: Regained PGA Tour card
+2019: Regaining PGA Tour Card

 February 21, 2021: Second PGA Tour Victory

-September 2021: Third PGA Tour Title at Fortinet Championship
+September 2021: Third PGA Tour Title

-May 2022: Second Wells Fargo Championship Win
+May 2022: Second Wells Fargo Championship Victory

 September 2022: Fortinet Championship Victory and Presidents Cup Selection

-January 2023: Farmers Insurance Open Victory
+January 2023: Farmers Insurance Open Win

 November 2023: Nedbank Golf Challenge Victory

-2023: Reached Top Five in World Golf Ranking
+2023: Top 5 World Golf Ranking

 In 2023, Max Homa reached the top five in the Official World Golf Ranking.